Wire-Network/wire-docs/docs/guides/multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 - Before proceeding, ensure that **you have completed the Getting Started section** and that you have followed the [Getting Started Documentation Diagram](/docs/getting-started/getting-started-intro.md).
 - This page assumes you are familiar with [Smart Contract Basics](/docs/smart-contract-development/smart-contract-basics).
-- A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `sysio::name`.
+- A multi-index `testtab` table instance which stores `user` objects indexed by the primary key which is of type `sysio::name`.
 Consult the section [How to instantiate a multi-index table](./how-to-instantiate-a-multi-index-table.md) to learn how to set it up.

 ## Steps